In the Footsteps of the Romans: Walk Along Ancient Roads of the Roman Empire

 Via Stabiana:

 Running parallel to Via dell'Abbondanza, Via Stabiana emerges as another significant street within Pompeii.
 It served as a vital thoroughfare, connecting different neighborhoods of the city.
 Along this street, a tapestry of residential buildings, shops, and workshops paints a vivid picture of Pompeii's diverse lifestyles and occupations.
-The remnants of beautiful frescoes, intricate mosaics, and architectural features provide testament to the thriving community that once thrived here.
+The remnants of beautiful frescoes, intricate mosaics, and architectural features provide a testament to the thriving community that once thrived here.

 Decumanus Maximus: